 In April 1958, a second location was opened in the Tanglewood area at 5016 San Felipe.
-The fact that this new location was so far from the Rice area necessitated a change in name to “Rice Food Markets.”
-The new store would be a modern Supermarket.
-At 17,000 Square Feet, it was massive compared to the first location.
+The fact that this new location was so far from the Rice area necessitated a change in name to the more general “Rice Food Markets.”
+The new store was modern for the time a true supermarket, coming in at 17,000 Square Feet; it was massive compared to the first location.
 The store would even feature a counter for local candy maker Kegg’s.
-In a tradition that would continue over the next few years, the new shopping center would be built as a joint venture between Levy and his son-in-law Alfred Friedland.
-Similar to the agreement with the original store, Levy would own the center, leasing the remaining space to other tenants.
-In 1958 the third and fourth locations would be confirmed.
-The third store would be slightly larger, modeled after California Supermarkets.
-The same year a fourth store was also planned as an anchor tenant for West Point Shopping Center, a proposed mall in Spring Branch, although the plans would at some point fall through.
-By 1960 Rice had three operating locations and plans for at least two more.
-At this point, Rice would also start to open Grocery Departments.
-The same year a merger took place with another grocery chain owned by a local family known as “Jack’s.”
+This new store would also start a tradition that would continue over the next few years.
+The new shopping center would be built as a joint venture between Levy and his son-in-law Alfred Friedlander.
+The duo would have a set of “regular” tenants they would lease to that would change over time.
+In 1958, the third and fourth locations were confirmed.
+The third store would be slightly larger than the last and was modeled after California Supermarkets, which were toured by the Levys.
+The same year, a fourth store was also planned as an anchor tenant for West Point Shopping Center, a proposed mall in Spring Branch.
+However, the plans for the mall and store would eventually fall through.
+By 1960, Rice had three locations and plans for at least two more.
+To help meet the demand for groceries in department stores, Rice began operating the Globe grocery department in 1960.
+The same year, a merger took place with another grocery chain owned by a local family known as “Jack’s.”
 This acquisition would boost Rice’s reach exponentially.
-Through purchases of existing supermarkets and opening new stores, Rice would reach ten locations by 1964.
-While not the largest independent in Houston, Rice was growing much faster than pretty much every Houston supermarket at the time.
-Only two years later, Rice would open its 16th location in the Bellaire Country Club Shopping Center.
-During this growth spurt, the Levy family had taken a new technique.
-Rather than simply scouting for open anchor spots, they would begin building shopping centers in Houston’s booming suburbs.
-These shopping centers are somewhat identifiable by the inclusion of the Rice, a drug store spot, and nearly always a Dairy Queen.
-Things look great for Rice’s future, but an unexpected death would suddenly stir things up.
+Rice would reach ten locations by 1964 by purchasing existing supermarkets and opening new stores.
+While not the largest independent in Houston, Rice grew much faster than almost every other Houston supermarket at the time.
+Rice would open its 16th location in the Bellaire Country Club Shopping Center only two years later.
+During this growth spurt, the Levy family would again take up building their own shopping centers.
+Again, with a cohort of usual tenants like a drug store and a DQ franchise, these Rice-owned centers are often still identifiable to this day.
+At the time, things looked great for Rice’s future, but an unexpected death would stir things up.

 Photo Gallery